 Head of Department: Mrs L Garwood

-In Years 10 and 11, English is taught in mixed ability groups, with some pupils following an accelerated curriculum.
-There are no tiers of entry - all pupils sit the same exam papers.
+In Years 10 and 11 English, there are no tiers of entry - all pupils sit the same exam papers.
 The course is 100% examination; there is no coursework or controlled assessment.

 Examining Board: EDUQAS